libuconf/cni/SPEC.md

 ### Key
 A key is composed of alphanumeric (`[a-zA-Z0-9]`) characters, underscores, and dashes.
-Keys may contain dots, but may not start or end with them.
+Keys may contain dots, but may not start or end with them - dots semantically signify sections.
-Two dots in a row are disallowed (due to being nonsensical), but implementations do not need to explicitly disallow them.
+Two dots in a row are disallowed (due to being nonsensical, it would imply a section with no name), but implementations do not need to explicitly disallow them.

 ### Section Declaration
 A section consists of an opening bracket (`[`), the section name, and a closing bracket (`]`).